MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### V1.16.3.1 (May 29, 2020)

-Deploy to production: Backend release V1.16.3.1.
-Announcing a deploy that should have no impact on customers.
+Deploy to production: A backend release deploy that should have no impact on customers.
 This  moves the storage location of pre-rendered user logs and scan reports into Azure Blob Storage.

 #### User/Support Impact
 - None